 I’ll bet that most of the other students will have that question too and you’ll do them a favor by asking it!

-The only way you’ll start to improve is by coding a lot!
-Experiment and stop fearing the terminal.
+The only way you’ll start to improve is by coding a lot before it even starts!
+Experiment with the language and the terminal.
 Try things on your own and fill in the gaps that you might have after going through the lectures and challenges by investigating more about the topic at hand.

 It is important that you know yourself and your preferred learning methodology.